bbauska/meta-react-basics/README.md

   alt="."
   width="60%" />
 </p>
-We'll explore how that works a little later.
-For now, notice the syntax using the first line of the app's function body.
+<p>We'll explore how that works a little later.
+For now, notice the syntax using the first
+line of the app's function body.
 If you're familiar with how array destructuring works in plain JavaScript.
-This line of code might've already make sense to you.
+This line of code might've already make sense to you.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~ w2-s15-i.
 (172) ~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->